rettersoft/rettersoft.github.io/docs/Guides/SettingUpYourEnviroment.md

 ## Deploy

-**You must deploy your code to become accessable.**  To deploy you can run:
+**You must deploy your code to become accessible.**  To deploy you can run:

 ```bash
 rio deploy